-That extra $1,000 could cost you over 6 months to pay off (if you originally saved $150 a month), which adds 6 more months before you can even start saving for your next trip!
+That extra $1,000 could take you over 6 months to pay off (if you originally saved $150 a month), which adds 6 more months before you can even start saving for your next trip!
 Wouldn’t you rather take a big vacation every 14 months rather than wait 20 (or more) months because you overspent?

-With the Travel Budget Worksheet, and a little discipline, you can easily plan and budget for your next vacation.Topics: Smart Spending
+With the Travel Budget Worksheet and a little discipline, you can easily plan and budget for your next vacation.Topics: Smart Spending